ALRW/dayAsADev/courseSections/section7.md

 ```
 that was you programming the back-end server to perform the task of automatically getting you a particular resource when you asked for it.

 the `index.erb` that you created is your front end: the resource that will be returned to you and rendered in your web browser.
-A developer who works creates content for both the front end and back end is known as a full-stack developer.
+Developers who work creating content for both the front end and back end are known as a full-stack developers.

 So onto the first user story.
 To get this prototype website off the ground we need to have a route setup to serve this page for us.
 Handily we've already done this with the above piece of code.
-Why reinvent the wheel when we can reuse the work we've already done!
+Why reinvent the wheel when we can reuse the work we've already done.
+If that feels to easy, don't worry that will all change soon!

 Adding a front-end framework
 ----------------------------

-At this point we now want to move on to updating the content.
-You may remember that we've been using the framework **Sinatra** to help with our back-end code.
-Well now we are going to do the same with our front-end useing a framework called [Bootstrap](https://getbootstrap.com/) to help structure our page and make it look pretty.
+We now want to move on to updating the content.
+You may remember that we've been using the framework (just a fancy way of saying someone elses code) **Sinatra** to help with our back-end.
+Well now we are going to do the same with our front-end using a framework called [Bootstrap](https://getbootstrap.com/) to help structure our page and make it look pretty.

 As you may also remember the first thing we need to do is tell our program that it needs to incorporate this framework.